 - Optimize your code better than the competition

 - Know when and where to use H2, H3, p, ol & ul for snippets

 - Take care of your snippet word count

-Getting to position zero is not impossible.
+Getting a featured snippet is not impossible.
 Once you start using these tips, you’ll see the difference yourself.
 Who knows, this time it might be you who’s ranking on top.